Deploy a Smart Contract with Hardhat

 const contractAddress = "<your-contract-address>";

-const contract = await MyToken.attach(contractAddress);
+const contract = MyToken.attach(contractAddress);

 // Mint a token to ourselves